|East Africa||South America|

 Through special arrangements with hospitals around the world, IMA’s volunteers enjoy the highest priority access to all medical departments across a variety of specialties.

-Unlimited Weekday Transportation
+On-Demand Weekday Transportation

 *East Africa Only